 Your Wedding Day — When do I arrive?:

 Early.
-On the day of the ceremony, I show up early anywhere from an hour to ninety minutes or more.
-I get the license from and set up any items I’ve brought for the ceremony.
+On the day of the ceremony, I show up about an hour before the ceremony.
+I get the license from you and set up any items I’ve brought for the ceremony.
 I coordinate the ceremony logistics with other vendors, as needed.
 If you’ve chosen to include a handfasting ritual, I want to be sure your photographer and videographer know what to expect and will be positioned in just the right place to see that knot form!

 Who handles the Marriage License?: